wharton/django-base-theme/README.md

 2.) pip install django-bootstrap3

 3.)
-If you need to update any of these apps, just include "--upgrade" at the end of the pip install.
+If you need to update any of these apps, just include "--upgrade" in the pip install.

 #### To customize your app's stylesheets or javascript